tomanick/Udacity-Computer-Vision/Project2_image_captioning/README.md

 # Project2 Image Captioning

 ## Project overview
 In this project, I will use the dataset of image-caption pairs to train a CNN-RNN model to automatically generate images from captions.
-The network is trained on the Microsoft Common Objects in COntext (MS COCO) dataset.
+The network is trained on the Microsoft Common Objects in Context (MS COCO) dataset.
 The image captioning model is displayed below.

 ![image](https://github.com/tomanick/Udacity-Computer-Vision/blob/master/Project2_image_captioning/images/encoder-decoder.png)